Get 80% off your plan for your first 3 months*

 • DBA registration: A "doing business as" name reserves your business name with your Secretary of State.
 This isn't a license, but it's often required.
 You can also register LLCs and corporations through the same office.

-• EIN (Employer Identification Number): A federal tax ID that identifies your business on tax forms and banking documents.
-An EIN isn't a license, but most businesses need one, and the IRS limits applications to 1 EIN per responsible party per day.
+• Employer Identification Number (EIN): A federal tax ID that identifies your business on tax forms and banking documents.
+An EIN isn't a license, but most businesses need one, and the IRS limits applications to one EIN per responsible party per day.

-Renewal requirements: Most licenses need renewal every one to two years.
-EINs don't expire, but maintain compliance.
-The IRS notes that failing to file required returns for three consecutive years can lead to revocation of their tax-exempt status.
+Most licenses need renewal every one to two years.
+EINs don't expire, but you still need to maintain compliance.
 Renewals are typically simpler than initial applications.

 What you need to apply for a business license